 What will House of the Dragon be about?

 Set 200 years before the events of GoT, House of the Dragon chronicles the origins and end of the reign of House Targaryen, according to THR.
 As shared by Entertainment Weekly, that includes the infamous Dance of the Dragons, or the Targaryen civil war that tore Westeros apart.
-It's based on Martin's 2018 book Fire & Blood and—considering the announcement that the character Viserys is leading the cast (more on that below)—seems to specifically start its timeline on the chapter "Heirs of the Dragon" about the transfer of power from Jaehaerys Targaryen to Viserys.
-With that in mind, it sounds like at least in part the series will follow Viserys' journey in becoming (or failing to become) the ruler of Westeros.
+It's based on Martin's 2018 book Fire & Blood and should follow Viserys' journey in picking a successor for the Iron Throne.

 Who's in the cast of House of the Dragon?